 Northumberland is home to such a diverse and stunning landscape with an abundance of wildlife on offer.
 With ancient woodland, moorland and coastlines there is so much to explore when visiting Northumberland.

 There are two areas of outstanding natural beauty in the county, the Northumberland Coast and the North Pennines, as well as the Northumberland National Park which is one of the quietest national parks in England.
 The Northumberland Coast Area of Outstanding Natural Beauty is home to wildlife such as waders, geese and ducks.

 If you need to get away from it all, come to Northumberland's countryside.
 We've got not one but two Areas of Outstanding Natural Beauty and our own national park which offers some fantastic examples of rare and endangered species.

 The Alnwick Garden is a great day out for all the family and is home to one of the largest treehouses in Europe!
 There's so many garden's and parks on offer in Northumberland.

 Take a trip to Cragside House, Gardens and Estate, near Rothbury which was the first house in the whole world to be lit by hydro electro power.
 Craigside's gardens and landscape is full of miles of footpaths and cycle paths.
-There is also Wallington House which is surrounded by parkland and a ornamental lake.
-Wallington House is also is home to dolls houses and classical paintings.
+There is also Wallington House which is surrounded by parkland and an ornamental lake.
+Wallington House is also home to dolls houses and classical paintings.
 Northumberland is home to the mighty and unique Belsay Hall, Castle and Gardens, that has a rock garden inspired by the quarry gardens of Sicily.

 Northumberland's wild outdoor spaces are ideal for indulging in adventure activities of all kinds.
 Clay pigeon shooting, flying and gliding, water sports, paintballing, ballooning and quad biking can all be found within our boundaries, along with the latest craze, coasteering.